Training & Materials

 Upon successful completion of the full, 3-day FSPCA Lead Instructor Course for Animal Food, you will be qualified to be a Lead Instructor by the FSPCA.
 Completing this training allows you to deliver the FSPCA Preventive Controls for Animal Food course as a Lead Instructor.
 You will receive email notification upon completion of the course with instructions on how to download the Lead Instructor for Animal Food FSPCA certificate of completion.

-- Successful completion of the FSPCA Preventive Controls for Animal Food Courses
+- Successful completion of the FSPCA Preventive Controls for Animal Food Course

-- Must be an approved FSPCA Animal Food Lead Instructor candidate to register
+- Must be an approved FSPCA Animal Food Lead Instructor candidate to enroll

 - Participants must attend the entire 3 days

 This course provides the participant with the knowledge and tools needed to perform the duties of a Lead Instructor for the standardized training curriculum that FDA considers adequate in meeting the requirements for training a preventive controls qualified individual under the Hazard Analysis and Risk-Based Preventive Controls for Animal Food rule.
 The course content is focused on strategies to aid in the effective instruction of the food safety activities and documentation that support the creation and implementation of a preventive controls Food Safety Plan.
 Administrative tasks for issuing Food Safety Preventive Controls Alliance certificates are also covered, as well as a refresher on effective presentation skills for adult learners.